 The heart wants what it wants.

-In the end, all of the couples drinks to their new life and Brookman brings up a big ass stash of money.
+In the end, all of the couples drink to their new life, and Brookman brings up a big ass stash of money.
 Our beautiful trio faints at the sight.
 The end.

 I think I liked the movie just as much as the Gentlemen prefer blondes or that Marilyn Monroe movie.
 How to marry a millionaire had less screentime for Marilyn and she was not as memorable as in the first one.